DecisiveAI/staging-mdai-docs-v2/content/docs/2_recipes/use_cases/data_filtration/_index.md

 #### Prerequisites

+1. A k8s cluster where `mdai` can be installed
-1. OTel collector to apply your filter rules to
+2. OTel collector to apply your filter rules to
-1. Drop vs. forward monitoring tool
+3. Drop vs. forward monitoring tool

 #### Choose your preferred installation method